yoe/fosdemvideo/README.md

 open questions / random stati
 ----
 * how many cameras with tripods ordered? any backups?

+  19 cameras have been ordered, all come with tripods.
+I had been planning to borrow three from IRILL (for one we'd have to use a D-I box), but apparently there's been a bit of a mixup.
+  - TODO: perhaps borrow three from CCC?
  * do they come with firewire cables?
    - No idea.
 Probably not all of them.
 * 45 laptops ordered. hopefully with firewire... small or big firewire?